2019

 URBN UK Ltd

-Concerns summary An accessible mezzanine area with an 18-foot drop lacked adequate safety measures, including proper signage, secure barriers, safety netting, and presented trip hazards due to an uneven surface, risking falls for staff and the public.
+Concerns summary (AI summary) An accessible mezzanine area with an 18-foot drop lacked adequate safety measures, including proper signage, secure barriers, safety netting, and presented trip hazards due to an uneven surface, risking falls for staff and the public.

 Adam Harris